Quick Repairs to Do in an Emergency

 Here are some simple repairs which can be done before a performance or when your favorite violin shop is closed.**

-There are several reasons for slipping pegs.
-1. The pegs do not fit.
-No matter what you do you cannot get the peg(s) to hold.
+The pegs do not fit.
+No matter what you do, you cannot get the peg(s) to hold.

-To tell if this is the case, take off the string and see if the peg wobbles in the hole, if it does - get professional help for a peg adjustment/replacement.
-2. The string hole is too close to the pegbox wall.
+To tell if this is the case, remove the string from the peg and see if the peg wobbles in the string-hole of the peg.
+If it does wobble- get professional help for a peg adjustment/replacement.
+The string hole is too close to the pegbox wall.

 will help maintain a constant level of humidity which will also help prevent slipping pegs.
 Click here to learn more about Slipping Pegs!